SirSalty1st/Nexus-Alpha/README.md

 Any questions shout me @ThinkingOS or if I get banned there too then sassurvivalguide@gmail.com

 Original Concept & Logic Kernel by @NexusHumanAI and proof of self evolving GUI on second X @ThinkingOS (Agitated_Tennis8002 from banned Reddit account).
-Released as a raw 'Dark Viral' experiment.
+Released as a raw 'Dark Viral' experiment to gain traction for the most important crisis facing humanity right now.
 Use at your own risk.

 Donations: Solana: 6MjMGM5Y4XmvqRtbfgP5zhNBynXNDFeVTQs9eGgygsKZ

 Bitcoin: bc1qc0ftmu2uqmfsa78lkxsp9unvj9qx95ugazhf37